Development Environment Setup

 If you want to create mysql users or databases, or grant permissions to them for mysql users to access certain databases, see the MySQL introduction (md) and MySQL reference (md) pages.

-.
-These are your public and private keys, respectively, for logging in to places.
+your public and private keys, respectively, for logging in to

 Now when you attempt to log into the team account, it should not ask you for a password.